amymcgovern/pyparrot/README.md

 The GitHub [wiki page for pyparrot](https://github.com/amymcgovern/pyparrot/wiki) has extensive documentation on installing and using pyparrot.
 If you are looking for documenation, please read the wiki!

 # Major updates and releases:
+* 5/28/2018: Version 1.4.5 Fixed imports for new pypi structure and added xml files to pypi.
 * 5/25/2018: Version 1.4.3.
 Uploaded to pypi so pyparrot can now be installed directory from pip.
 Updated documentation for new vision.
 * 5/23/2018: Updated function (contributed) to download pictures from Mambo's downward facing camera.
 * 3/25/2018: Added DroneVisionGUI which is a version of the vision that shows the video stream (for Bebop or Mambo) in real time.
 * 2/22/2018: Version 1.3.2.
 Updated DroneVision to make the vision processing faster.
 Interface changed to only have the user call open_vision and close_vision (and not start_video_buffering)